 It’s just as Martin Luther writes in his explanation of the Third Article of the Creed, in the Small Catechism:

 I believe that I cannot by my own reason or strength believe in Jesus Christ, my Lord, or come to Him; but the Holy Spirit has called me by the Gospel, enlightened me with His gifts, sanctified and kept me in the true faith.
 In the same way He calls, gathers, enlightens, and sanctifies the whole Christian church on earth, and keeps it with Jesus Christ in the one true faith.
 In this Christian church He daily and richly forgives all my sins and the sins of all believers.
 On the Last Day He will raise me and all the dead, and give eternal life to me and all believers in Christ.

 In Christ, there are no able-bodied and disabled people.
-There is no distinction between intellectually gifted people and those with profound intellectual disabilities.
+There is no distinction between intellectually gifted people and those with profound intellectual disabilities or severe deformities.
 All are one in Christ Jesus - one Lord, one baptism, one faith.

-We don't choose to accept God into our hearts.
-We don't decide to believe.
-We don't freely and consciously come to the font to receive Jesus as Savior and be welcomed into the Church.
+We don’t choose to accept God into our hearts.
+We don’t decide to believe.
+We don’t freely and consciously come to receive Jesus as Savior and be welcomed into the Church.
 Instead, God freely and consciously chose us in Christ Jesus before the foundation of the world.

-Is there room at the font and the table for children with disabilities?
+Is there room at the font and the table for children with disabilities and severe deformities?
 What about adults?
-Is there space for a disabled baby in the water?
-Is there a chair at the table for someone who's mentally disabled?
+Is there space for a disabled baby in the waters of baptism?
+Is there a chair at the table of faith for someone who is mentally disabled?
 Of course, because the kingdom of God belongs to such as these.
-All of us for whom Jesus prays, "Father, forgive them, because they don't know what they're doing."
-All of us for whom God the Father says, "I will.
-I do."
+All of us for whom Jesus prays, “Father, forgive them, for they do not know what they are doing!
+All of us for whom God the Father says, “I will.
+I do.”
 All of us, without exception.
-AMEN.